Investigating Long-term Training for Remote Sensing Object Detection: Proposed approach

 \subsection{Design choice of \textbf{Freezing Scheduler}}

 The previous subsection centered on the basic pipeline of \textbf{DBF}.
-Nevertheless, we did not consider how to implement \textbf{\texttt{freezing\_scheduler}} in code.
+Nevertheless, we did not consider how to implement \texttt{freezing\_scheduler} in code.
 This subsection aims to discuss the design principles of `Freezing Scheduler'.

-This work assumes that the input is an epoch and the output is a 0 or 1 signal for the Freezing Scheduler.
-Here, 0 means allowing the backbone updates (i.e. unfreeze the backbone) while 1 represents vice versa (i.e. freeze the backbone).
-The flexibility of our framework enables researchers to design and implement various versions of the Freezing Scheduler.
-Among a wide range of variants, in this letter, we present one of the simplest forms named `Step Freezing Scheduler' (Fig. \ref{fig3}).
+This work assumes that the input to the Freezing Scheduler is the current epoch, and the output is a binary signal indicating whether the backbone should be frozen.
+Specifically, a signal of 0 allows backbone updates (i.e., unfreezes the backbone), while a signal of 1 freezes it.
+Using this scheduler, we can dynamically control the training process by alternating between freezing and unfreezing the backbone, as illustrated in Fig. \ref{figex}.
+The flexibility of our framework enables researchers to design and implement various versions of the Freezing Scheduler according to their needs.
+Among these possible variants, we propose a simple yet effective approach called the “Step Freezing Scheduler,” which is described in Algorithm \ref{algo2}.

 Intuitively, our Step Freezing Scheduler is similar to a step learning rate scheduler \cite{ge2019step} that decreases the learning rate at specific intervals based on the users' demand during training.
-In Fig. \ref{fig3}, $\rho$ is the only hyper-parameter to be tuned by users.
+In Algorithm \ref{algo2}, $\rho$ is the only hyper-parameter to be tuned by users.
 Our scheduler updates the feature backbone only every $\rho$ epochs.
 In other words, a higher $\rho$ value implies that the backbone remains frozen more frequently, leading to increased efficiency in GPU memory usage and faster training time.
-Moreover, it helps to preserve the pre-trained low-level generic knowledge in the backbone while simultaneously allowing the detection model to acquire domain-specific knowledge for more precise prediction without bells and whistles.
+Moreover, it helps to preserve the pre-trained low-level generic knowledge in the backbone while simultaneously allowing the detection model to acquire domain-specific knowledge for more precise prediction.